Updated for 2019

 The American theme parks business model seems to bring people in once a year and extract as much money as possible from them.
 El Vergel was true to its roots as a family gathering place.
 They wanted local families to come all throughout the summer and just hang out.
 Its pricing structure and vibe definitely supported that.
 We enjoyed hanging out with our new friends from the tour between rides, eating tortas, sharing beers and life stories in Senor Gonzalez’s park.

-I think I pulled my hamstring on the Slip and Fly.
-Somehow, I think it was from flailing in the air and not the landing.
+I pulled my hamstring on the Slip N Fly.
+I think it was from flailing in the air and not the landing.
 Another guy in our group had a little too much, too fast and he was going to hate life in the morning.
-Everybody had their little battle scars but they were all smiling and laughing.
+Everybody had their battle scars, but they were all smiling and laughing.
 The mood was loose and happy.
-The bus rocked and the water guns blazed back to the border.
+The bus rocked, and the water guns blazed back to the border.
 The consensus from the crowd is that they would all go again (and our buddy needed to drink a lot of water).

 Dinner in Tijuana is too good and too cheap to pass up.
 Besides, we wanted to let the borderline die down a little.
-We asked Derrik for a dinner recommendation in TJ and he recommended Caesar’s which was just around the corner.
+We asked Derrik for a recommendation in TJ and he suggested Caesar’s.
 During prohibition, TJ was a hopping place as Californians flocked south to enjoy their liquor.
 Many restaurants and attractions sprung up along Avenida Revolution to capitalize on this market.
 The most famous of the bunch is Caesar’s.

 Wrapping Up Our Trip to Albercas el Vergel